Recommended age group: 7–11

 Time required: one 45–60 minute session

-Equipment: cups/building blocks.
+Equipment: activity guides, cups/building blocks.

 This lesson allows pupils to understand and explore the Paralympic Value of equality.
 By incorporating examples of equality into active learning, the ideas below allow pupils to build and expand on their understanding of the definition of equality through first-hand experience.